-STOCKHOLM — When the world's self-described "first feminist government" of Sweden paid a state visit to Tehran this year, what Iranians saw on TV was Swedish ministers wearing Islamic head coverings.
+STOCKHOLM — When the world's self-described "first feminist government" of Sweden paid a state visit to Tehran in 2017, what Iranians saw on TV was Swedish ministers wearing Islamic head coverings.

 Swedish officials could have chosen the moment to bravely show their support for Iranian women, some of whom are risking their lives by fighting for equality and the right to not wear a hijab.